pedrorocha-net/generator-iac/README.md

 [![Dev Build Status](https://img.shields.io/travis/mwaylabs/generator-m-ionic/dev.svg?style=flat-square)][travis-url]
 [![Dev Dependency Status](http://img.shields.io/david/mwaylabs/generator-m-ionic/dev.svg?style=flat-square)](https://david-dm.org/mwaylabs/generator-m-ionic/dev)

-## Looking for Generator-M?
-This is it!
-We changed the name to better reflect what this generator is all about.
-Read more [here](https://github.com/mwaylabs/generator-m-ionic/wiki/Name-Change)!

-## Why you need it
+## Why Ionic Apps Console
-Build mobile Cordova/PhoneGap apps quickly with the tools you love:
-Yeoman, Gulp, Bower, AngularJS, Ionic & of course Cordova.
-All in one sexy generator.
+It's a CLI to help you quickly start developing mobile apps with Ionic Framework, using great tools to increase your development productivity while applying some of the best practices known.
+It uses the following tools for now: Yeoman, Gulp, Bower, AngularJS, Ionic & Cordova.
+All bundled in an easy to use generator.

 ### What's in the box